swishjam/swishjam/api/README.md

 - Amazon SQS
 - Amazon Lambda Functions

-- hello-world - Code for the application's Lambda function and Project Dockerfile.
-- events - Invocation events that you can use to invoke the function.
-- template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Deploy the sample application